wp-plugins/wp-fastest-cache/readme.txt

 Wpfc does not create .htaccess automatically so you need to create empty one.

 = How is "tmpWpfc" removed? =
 It is deleted automatically.
-Cron-job is set not to use lots of CPU.
+Cron-job is set not to use a lot of CPU resources.
 Cron-job is set and it deletes 100 files every 5 minutes.
 When all files in tmpWpfc are deleted, cron-job is unset.

 = Does Wpfc work with WPMU (Wordpress Multisite) properly? = No. Wpfc does not support Wordpress Multisite yet.